-You can also whip up some good, fresh smelling spray with just two ingredients: water or vinegar and essential oils.
+You can also whip up some good, delightful smelling spray with just two ingredients: water or vinegar and essential oils.

-- Simply fill a spray bottle with water or vinegar, add a dozen or so drops of your favorite essential oils, shake bottle and it’s ready to use.
+- Simply fill a spray bottle with water or vinegar, add a dozen or so drops of your favorite essential oils (try experimenting with combos), shake bottle and it’s ready to use.

 1 cup water